 This module will be taught over 2 terms (Terms One and Two) and will introduce students to a range of contemporary theatre practices as evidenced in the theatres of Dublin.
-The principal aim of the course is to enable students to become conversant in the styles, forms, theories and practices that constitute contemporary theatre-making.
+The principle aim of the course is to enable students to become conversant in the practices, processes, forms, theories and debating points that constitute the making and reception of contemporary theatre.
 The module is taken by all MFA students including playwrights, designers and directors.